twilbur1997/tiny_tower_dice_boards/README.md

 For now there are just images and tables for the dice boards.

-The code is being developed and is expected to be published on or around 8:00pm Pacific time on Monday, November 24, 2025.
+The code is being developed and is expected to be published on or around 8:00pm USA Pacific time on Tuesday, November 25, 2025.

 ---